Rhei radix

 ContraindicationThis section has been translated automatically.

-(see information on commercial products); ileus of any kind, inflammatory gastrointestinal diseases.
-Children < 12 years, pregnancy and lactation (lack of sufficient toxicological and clinical data)
+(see details of the commercial preparations); ileus of any genesis, inflammatory gastrointestinal diseases, Crohn's disease, ulcerative colitis, appendicitis.
+Children < 10 years, pregnancy and lactation (lack of sufficient toxicological and clinical data)

 InteractionsThis section has been translated automatically.